-Fall Home Tour 2018, Falling In Love with Rose Gold
+Fall Home Tour, Falling In Love with Rose Gold

-One of the other features I would like to talk about on my front porch is the fall wreath, or maybe I should say hoop.
-So funny story, I recently had a DIY Summer Hoop Wreath that I made out of a metal embroidery hoop.
-To be honest I really wanted a large wooden embroidery hoop but at the time they were so popular all my local stores were out of the larger sizes; so I just created something completely different with twine and a metal hoop.
-Well about 2 months later I was at a local antique store and I found this amazing huge old antique embroidery hoop, for $15 which is less than what the local craft store even wanted for the new ones.
+Another decor feature I would like to talk about on my front porch new for this year is the fall wreath, or maybe I should say hoop.
+Funny story, I recently did a DIY Summer Hoop Wreath that I made out of a metal embroidery hoop.
+To be honest I really wanted a large wooden embroidery hoop, but at the time they were so popular that all my local craft stores were out of the larger sizes; so I just created something completely different with twine and a metal hoop.
+Well, about 2 months later I was at a local antique store when I found this amazing huge old antique embroidery hoop, for $15!
+Which is less than what the local craft stores were charging for the new ones.
 Well you know I had to buy it, duh!
-So, I decided to make it my fall wreath this year.
+Now I have a fun story and pretty new vintage hoop wreath for the season.
+I decided to make it my fall wreath this year.
 I added the silver Welcome logo seen in the wreath from last Christmas.
 That was spray painted with the same copper paint as the pumpkins.
 Then the leaves were repurposed from last fall’s basket and now I have reinvented a brand new one of kind wreath, for this year, with the addition of my new antique market find.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS